Four Marks: Etymology

 "a certain empty piece of land called Fowremarkes near Bookemere and named thus because four tithings abut there mutually, that is to say, the tithings of Medsted Ropley Faryngdon & Chawton".

-The 'Marks' element comes from Old English 'mark(e)' meaning boundary, or border, so, Four Marks directly translates as Four Borders.
+The 'Marks' element comes from Old English 'mark(e) meaning boundary, or border, so, Four Marks directly translates as Four Borders.
+The borders being those of Medstead, Ropley, Farringdon and Chawton.

 History

 Prehistory

 In the New Stone Age there seems to be significant evidence of activity and settlement spread about the parish, which includes several Neolithic polished axeheads found near Headmore Farm, and others found near Swelling Hill pond and Brislands Lane.
 Several arrowheads and other flint tools have been found scattered within the parish too, suggesting not insignificant amounts of settlement.
 In the Early Bronze Age three barrows were constructed as graves for important members of the local community.
 These sit just South of Barn Lane.
 Some additional individual finds from this period have been found by hobby archaeologists near to the parish.